Learning to Fly: Let's simulate evolution in Rust (pt 3)

 }

-(as before, there's no reason for creating exactly 4 individuals with chromosomes of length 3 - it just feels right and reasonable to maintain; two individuals would be too few, a hundredth - probably too many.)
+(as before, there's no reason for having exactly 4 individuals with exactly 3 genes - it just feels reasonable to maintain; two individuals would be too few, a hundredth - probably too many.)

 Do you hear the people sing, singings the songs of angry men?
-It's cargo test, failing - as intended - due to our zeroed-out expected_population:
+It's cargo test, failing due to the zeroed-out expected_population:

 thread '...' panicked at 'assertion failed: `(left == right)`